 Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.
 Copayments A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.
-The amount of copayment will depend upon whether you are enrolled in the High or Standard Option, the type of provider, and the service or supply that you receive.
-You pay a primary care provider copayment when you visit any primary care provider as described in Section 3, How you get care .
+The amount of copayment will depend upon whether you are enrolled in the High, Standard or Basic Option, the type of provider, and the service or supply that you receive.
+You pay a primary care provider copayment when you visit any primary care provider as described in Section 3, How you get care.
 You pay a specialist copayment when you receive care from a specialist as described in Section 3.
-For example, for diagnostic and treatment services as described in Section 5(a): • Under the High Option Plan, you pay a \$15 copayment when you receive diagnostic and treatment services from a primary care provider and a \$30 copayment when you receive these services from a specialty care provider. • Under the Standard Option Plan, you pay a \$20 copayment when you receive diagnostic and treatment services from a primary care provider and a \$35 copayment when you receive these services from a specialty care provider.
-Deductible High Option Plan: We do not have a deductible in the High Option Plan.
-Standard Option Plan: A deductible is a fixed expense you must incur for certain covered services and supplies before we start paying benefits for them.
-You do not have to satisfy the deductible before we start paying for any service or supply for which you pay a copayment.
-However, copayments do not accrue toward the deductible.
-Certain other benefits, including but not limited to infertility, also do not accrue to the deductible.
-The calendar year deductible for the Standard Option Plan is \$100 per person.
-Under a family enrollment, the deductible is considered satisfied and benefits are payable for all family members when the combined per person covered expenses applied to the calendar year deductible for family members reach \$200.
+For example, for diagnostic and treatment services as described in Section 5(a): • Under the High Option Plan, you pay a \$15 copayment when you receive diagnostic and treatment services from a primary care provider and a \$30 copayment when you receive these services from a specialty care provider. • Under the Standard Option Plan, you pay a \$20 copayment when you receive diagnostic and treatment services from a primary care provider and a \$40 copayment when you receive these services from a specialty care provider. • Under the Basic Option Plan, you pay a \$20 copayment when you receive diagnostic and treatment services from a primary care provider and a \$40 copayment when you receive these services from a specialty care provider.
+Deductible A deductible is a fixed expense you must incur for certain covered services and supplies before we start paying benefits for them.
+Cost-sharing does not accrue toward the deductible.
+Certain other benefits, such as infertility, also do not accrue to the deductible.
+The High Option has no deductible • The calendar year deductible for the Standard Option is \$100 per person.
+Under a family enrollment, the deductible is considered satisfied and benefits are payable for all family members when the combined per person covered expenses applied to the calendar year deductible for family members reach \$200. • The calendar year deductible for the Basic Option is \$250 per person.
+Under a family enrollment, the deductible is considered satisfied and benefits are payable for all family members when the combined per person covered expenses applied to the calendar year deductible for family members reach \$500.
 Note: If you change plans during Open Season, you do not have to start a new deductible under your old plan between January 1 and the effective date of your new plan.
 If you change plans at another time during the year, you must begin a new deductible under your new plan.
 Any payment you make toward the deductible for services you receive during the last three months of a calendar year will also apply toward the deductible for the next calendar year.
 If you change options in this Plan during the year, we will credit the amount of covered expenses already applied toward the deductible of your old option to the deductible of your new option.
 Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
-Example: In our High and Standard Option Plans, you pay 50% of our allowance for infertility services and 20% of our allowance for durable medical equipment.
+Example: In our High, Standard and Basic Option Plans, you pay 50% of our allowance for infertility services and 20% of our allowance for durable medical equipment.

-Your catas trophic

-protection out-of-pocket
+Your catastrophic protection out-of-pocket maximum

-maximum